skeyan/grind75/problems/lowest-common-ancestor-of-a-binary-search-tree/notes.md

 ## Practice Notes

 - Compare with LCA in a general binary tree (236): there you typically need post-order recursion or parent pointers, not value comparisons at each step.
+- See https://www.puppygraph.com/blog/depth-first-search-vs-breadth-first-search for good pseudocode for DFS and BFS